DAAK543/azure-database-migration571/README.md

- The next instructions was to input the on-premises server password, select edit tables and tick Table name.
+ The next instructions was to input the on-premise server password, select edit tables and tick Table name.
 Schema was found on target and validation was done.